 Below are services with brief descriptions and links to websites so can find out more information about how services work and how they might be able to support you and your child or young person:

-Get useful information and updates about services and activities for families with children with SEND in Dorset.
+Get useful information and updates about services and activities for families with children in Dorset.

 Dorset Clinical Commissioning Group (CCG) is the local NHS organisation responsible for commissioning many local health services for residents registered with a GP.
 Dorset CCG buys health services on behalf of people across Dorset.
 The CCG works in partnership with Dorset, Bournemouth and Poole councils to support SEND services.

 Find out more about the Dorset CCG on their website.

 Find out about the Dorset CCG's Statement of Intent which covers the commissioned services for children and young people with SEND.

 Designated Medical Officer

 The Designated Clinical Officer (DCO) supports Dorset and the CCG to meet its statutory responsibilities for children and young people with special education needs and/or disabilities (SEND).
 The DCO also agrees the health services within an education, health and care (EHC) plan.

 Dorset CCG's Designated Clinical Officer (DCO) is Steve Clarke.
 You can contact him on email@example.com

 Contact the NHS Dorset Clinical Commissioning Group at its Poole or Dorchester offices